Claiming Refunds wherever eligible is important for Businesses, which also maintains the balance & keep GST fair in all forms.

 Situations Where The Excess Payment Of GST Arises

-A taxpayer can make the mistake of paying extra taxes under numerous situations.
+A taxpayer can make the mistake of paying extra taxes under numerous situations as per GST refund rules.
 As taxes are mostly filed manually by accountants or CAs manual errors are common.

 Additionally, taxpayers also pay the taxes in advance, also called as advance taxes.